Skip to content

 What ongoing maintenance costs should you budget for wooden windows?

-Timber windows need a bit of regular TLC to keep looking good and working right.
-Annual maintenance is usually just cleaning, oiling up the hardware, and checking weather seals—pretty cheap, honestly.
+Timber windows need regular upkeep to stay weathertight and working smoothly.
+Annual maintenance is usually just cleaning, oiling up the hardware, and checking weather seals – all low-cost jobs.

-Repainting or staining comes around every 3-7 years, depending on exposure and how fussy you are.
-If you hire someone, it’s £50-£150 per window, but doing it yourself just means paying for materials.
+Repainting or staining comes around every 5-8 years, depending on exposure and the finish you want.
+If you hire someone, it’s £125-£175 per window, but doing it yourself just means paying for materials.

-Hardware replacement sometimes pops up.
+Hardware replacement is occasional.
 Handles, locks, and hinges might need swapping every 10-15 years, and costs run from £20 to £200 per window depending on what you go for.

 Glazing seal maintenance is important, too.
 Keeping those seals tight keeps out moisture and saves on energy.
-Getting a pro to reseal is £30-£80 per window every decade or two.
+Professional resealing costs £30-£80 per window every decade or so.

 Do various finish options affect timber window pricing?

-Stain treatments are for folks who want that wood grain to show through, and they’re a bit pricier than paint.
+Stain treatments suit anyone who wants the grain to show through, and cost slightly more than paint.
 Clear stains are cheaper than pigmented ones, but the latter do a better job at blocking UV and keeping the colour steady.

 Free Double Glazing Quotes Compare top UK suppliers